robcarver17/pysystemtrade/docs/production.md

 Called by: `run_capital_update`

 If the brokers account value changes by more than 10% then capital will not be adjusted, and you will be sent an email.
 You will then need to run `modify_account_values`.
 This will repeat the poll of the brokerage account, and ask you to confirm if a large change is real.
-The next time `update_account_values` is run there will be no error, and all adjustments will go ahead as normal.
+The next time `update_total_capital` is run there will be no error, and all adjustments will go ahead as normal.

 ### Allocate capital to strategies

 Allocates total capital to individual strategies.
 See [strategy capital](#strategy-capital) for more details.
-Will not work if `update_account_values` has not run at least once, or capital has been manually initialised by `update_capital_manual`.
+Will not work if `update_total_capital` has not run at least once, or capital has been manually initialised by `update_capital_manual`.

 Python:
 ```python